matrix-org/matrix-rich-text-editor/bindings/wysiwyg-ffi/README.md

 mv *.modulemap headers/module.modulemap
 mv *.swift     Sources/
 ```

+The used library file is arbitrary the ARM64 one, but any could be used.

 Note: The project should always have a single Swift modulemap file, and it
 should be named `module.modulemap` otherwise the generated framework will not